Miller, fans the winners at MFL 47

 The fans came in droves and got what they wanted.

-With an estimated crowd of 1,000 in attendance, local product Ricky Miller won the main event at the Michiana Fight League (MFL) 47 to cap off an exciting night of mixed martial arts fighting hosted by The Zone.
+With an estimated crowd of 1,000 in attendance, local product Ricky Miller – also known as “Mr. Snuggles” – won the main event at the Michiana Fight League (MFL) 47 to cap off an exciting night of mixed martial arts fighting hosted by The Zone.

 “When I went out, I felt the place roaring.
 It was insane,” said Miller.
 “This was a huge event.
 Plymouth needs more of these.
 It was great.”